When is Ghostbusters: Afterlife’s release date? Cast, plot and trailer

 “When I heard they were going to call me, well, as you can imagine, I nearly slimed myself,” he says.
 “I can’t wait to join the cast this fall for ‘Ghostbusters.’
 In fact, I’m sliming myself right now.”

-Producer Ivan Reitman – who helmed the primary two Ghostbusters movies, together with his son Jason Reitman directing the upcoming sequel – has shared a couple of new snippets about Rudd’s function.
+Producer Ivan Reitman – who helmed the primary two Ghostbusters movies, together with his son Jason Reitman directing the upcoming sequel – has shared a number of new snippets about Rudd’s function.

 “He’s a seismologist who’s come to this small town because they’ve been having mysterious earthquakes,” Ivan defined to ET On-line.
 “He’s also teaching summer school there and he’s extraordinarily funny.”

-The movie’s title Ghostbusters: Afterlife (it had beforehand been known as Ghostbusters three) was confirmed alongside a sequence of a sequence of first-look pictures revealed in Vainness Truthful.
+The movie’s title Ghostbusters: Afterlife (it had beforehand been known as Ghostbusters three) was confirmed alongside a sequence of a sequence of first-look photographs printed in Vainness Honest.

-Calling all #Ghostbusters followers: Your first take a look at Finn Wolfhard, Paul Rudd, Mckenna Grace (and extra) in @Ghostbusters: Afterlife is right here: https://t.co/seTfBPHEWo pic.twitter.com/81XmW6aHr2

 — VANITY FAIR (@VanityFair) December 6, 2019

-Which unique Ghostbusters stars will likely be reprising their roles in Ghostbusters: Afterlife?
+Which authentic Ghostbusters stars might be reprising their roles in Ghostbusters: Afterlife?

-Sigourney Weaver was first to substantiate her return as Dana Barrett and appeared to trace she could be reuniting with Invoice Murray, Dan Aykroyd and Ernie Hudson for the film, telling Parade: “It’s going to be crazy working with the guys again.”

 “We’ve shot our part – myself, Murray, Sigourney and Annie Potts,” Aykroyd mentioned on The Greg Hill Present, “and it was really exciting working on this new idea and new take on the story which Jason, who’s a really incredible, fine filmmaker came up with.”